Real Estate Agent and Relocation Assistance for the Southern Willamette Valley

 Because the region is in close proximity to both the mountains and the ocean, residents enjoy a variety of outdoor activities from hiking to fishing and everything in between.
 The Valley’s city, county, and state parks provide all the recreational options families can imagine, from playgrounds and picnic facilities to dog parks and paved walking trails.
 Bicycle enthusiasts enjoy spending beautiful spring days on the Willamette Valley Scenic Bikeway, a 132-mile biking trail that begins at Champoeg State Park, meanders through quaint towns and luscious vineyards, and ends at Armitage County Park.

 Speaking of Vineyards, the Willamette Valley is home to countless vineyards and wineries that offer beautiful views of the Cascades or the Oregon Coast Mountains.
 Each town in the Valley offers unique shopping and dining, arts and entertainment, and cultural opportunities, from beer festivals to live music shows.
 There’s always something new to discover in the Willamette Valley!

 In this region of the state, Terrie has earned a reputation as one of the few real estate agents who handles vineyard property for sale.
 She works with local and international buyers and sellers to procure, list, and facilitate the sale of these unique properties.
 She usually has several in her available property portfolio.

-To learn more about properties in the Southern Willamette Valley region, call or text Terrie Cox, PC directly at (360) 607-4100.
+To learn more about properties in the Southern Willamette Valley region, call or text Terrie Cox, RE/MAX Equity Group directly at (360) 607-4100.